App Development Rates in Western vs. Eastern Europe

 The article was updated on 18 September 2018.

 What is the first thing you want to know about outsourcing?
 Normally businesses outsource a part of their workflow to other companies to cut the costs; and it’s obvious that all of them are interested in the app development rates.
-But when it comes to revealing the rates, the things are not that straightforward as they seem.
+But when it comes to showing app development rates, the things are not that straightforward as they seem.
 Although they boast about transparency and client-oriented approach, you’ll hardly ever find their price list on the website.
 We decided to conduct an honest and unbiased research on the average cost of app development in Europe to reveal the hidden truth about outsourcing in 2018.

 App Development Rates of Local Agencies